lachlanjc/noodles/public/docs/docs.md

 Web clipping is one of the best features of Noodles.
 Paste the URL of a recipe, and Noodles will pull in all the data for you and save your recipe automatically.
 The feature supports several hundred sites, but [let me know](/help) if you run into any trouble.

-1. Copy the URL of any recipe on one of the sites above.
+First, **copy the URL** of any recipe on one of the sites above.

-2. Click the "link" button above the New Recipe button in the corner of your recipes page.
+Second, **click the "clip" button** in the corner of the [main recipes page](/recipes).

 ![Screenshot showing clipping button](http://f.cl.ly/items/3Z0u1i3c1I282y04022t/Screen%20Shot%202015-09-27%20at%202.08.03%20AM.png)

-3. Paste your link into the clipping window.
+Third, paste your link into the clipping window.

 ![Screenshot showing clipping window](http://f.cl.ly/items/0J2u3X41013L400B3E23/Screen%20Shot%202015-09-27%20at%202.10.32%20AM.png)

-4. Click the blue Clip button.
+Finally, click the Clip button.

 ___